Consider some prominent examples:

 But even if the Hyles plan included the resurrection, it is an extremely shallow presentation of the gospel.
 It might be enough for someone who has grown up in a Bible-believing church in the Bible Belt of America and has been taught the principles of the Bible all his life.
 But it isn’t enough for an individual who has never heard the gospel.
 It isn’t enough for an atheistic Humanist, a Hindu, a Buddhist, or a Muslim.
 It’s too shallow, too basic, too quick.

 Consider the fact that man is a sinner.
 No one can be saved if he does not believe and acknowledge that he is a sinner, and that he is such a sinner that he absolutely deserves eternal hell.

 When asked if they believe they are a sinner, many people will answer in the affirmative simply because they know that they are not perfect, but at the same time, they do not believe that they are so wicked as to deserve God’s wrath.
 Most people will admit that they aren’t perfect, but they also think of themselves as basically good or at least that their good can outweigh the bad.
 They know they have done wrong, but they don’t think of themselves as deserving of hell.
 In their minds, they redefine “sin” to be a lack of perfection or a lack self-esteem or (if Catholics) they divide sin into “categories” of mortal and venial, or some such thing.

-They do not believe that they are sinners from conception (Psalm 51:5) and that even their very righteousness is as filthy rags before a holy God (Isaiah 64:6).
+They do not believe that they are sinners from conception by nature (Psalm 51:5) and that even their very righteousness is as filthy rags before a holy God (Isaiah 64:6).

 An example of not plowing the ground sufficiently was told to me by a pastor friend who had the following experience at Lancaster Baptist Church in Lancaster, California: